Optimal trees of tangles: refining the essential parts: Introduction

-In \cref{fig:ToTWithSmallParts2} the star $\sigma$ has been moved closer to the core of $\tau$, the $K_6$ that induces it.
+In the \td\ on the right side of \cref{fig:ToTWithSmallParts} the star $\sigma$ has been moved closer to the core of $\tau$, the $K_6$ that induces it.
 In this decomposition of~$G$, every essential part contains only the vertices of its $K_6$, while every inessential part is small in that it contains only few vertices.
-Clearly, the \td~in \cref{fig:ToTWithSmallParts2} captures the structure of $G$ in a more precise way than the \td~in \cref{fig:ToTWithSmallParts1} does, and thus provides more information about the graph.
+Clearly, the \td\ on the right side of \cref{fig:ToTWithSmallParts} captures the structure of $G$ in a more precise way than the \td\ on the left side does, and thus provides more information about the graph.

-Erde \cite{JoshRefining} already introduced a method to refine the essential parts of a given \td~so that the newly arising essential parts do not contain vertices that are `inessentially separated' from the tangle living in that part.
+Erde \cite{JoshRefining} already introduced a method to refine the essential parts of a given \td\ so that the newly arising essential parts do not contain vertices that are `inessentially separated' from the tangle living in that part.
 This result comes somewhat close to our goal of decreasing the size of the essential parts by refining them.
 However, it is not strong enough to decrease the size of the essential parts as much as possible, so that even in the example described above, where the tangle $\tau$ is induced by a clique, there are several vertices not in the clique which are not `inessentially separated' from $\tau$.
-Thus, if we apply the method from~\cite{JoshRefining} to the essential part in \cref{fig:ToTWithSmallParts1} that accommodates $\tau$, then the central essential part of the refined \td~will still contain more vertices than just those in the clique.
+Thus, if we apply the method from~\cite{JoshRefining} to the essential part in \cref{fig:ToTWithSmallParts1} that accommodates $\tau$, then the central essential part of the refined \td\ will still contain more vertices than just those in the clique.

-In this paper we show that the essential parts of tangle-distinguishing \tds~can be refined in the best possible way: so that the newly arising essential parts contain as few vertices as possible while being home to a tangle (see \cref{sec:ASS} for definitions):
+In this paper we show that the essential parts of tangle-distinguishing \tds\ can be refined in the best possible way: so that the newly arising essential parts contain as few vertices as possible while being home to a tangle (see \cref{sec:ASS} for definitions):